vmssoftware/vms-ide/vms-ide/README.md

-**VMS IDE** is an extension that enables you to quickly and easily develop comprehensive applications for OpenVMS system.
+**VMS IDE** is an extension that enables you to quickly and easily develop comprehensive applications for OpenVMS systems.
 It provides a set of tools for developing, building, and debugging OpenVMS projects.

 ## Features